-Where is the UP Nursery?
+Where is the United Parish Nursery?

 Our nursery is located on the second floor, in Room 203.
 Our nursery caregivers include paid staff and volunteers.
 We occasionally ask parents to assist in the nursery.
 Please let the nursery staff know if you are interested in volunteering.